JamesFinglas/Library-Database-Program/readMe.txt.txt

     This is the main class.
 You may either use thre 'run as' button supplied on the upper toolbar displayed as a green arrow, or you may simply right click this file and select run as.

+TO DO LIST:

+(1) Sanitization of Inputs

+(2) We are still debating whether to convert this current iteration to a
+    functional web application or whether to start a whole new project based off of this one, when studies allow for it.
+Either way, some Http:Servlet based web functionality will be implemented.